JustinMountain/personal-blog/projects/media-server.md

 Gluetun is an [open-source](https://github.com/qdm12/gluetun) tunnel that is deployed as a docker container.
 It allows a docker stack to have a dedicated VPN connection.
 I currently use NordVPN and followed its published [Gluetun wiki entry](https://github.com/qdm12/gluetun-wiki/blob/main/setup/providers/nordvpn.md) for establishing a VPN connection.

-The first thing we have to do is find our public IP address.
+The first thing I did was find my public IP address.
 To do this from the virtual machine:

 ```
 # Output the current public IP address of the host machine
 curl -s https://ipinfo.io/ip
 ```

-With that information on hand, we can setup and launch this first container.
+With that information on hand, I could setup and launch this first container.
 Since all of the other containers depend on this one, isolating it and knowing that it's working as expected is paramount.
-Once the Gluetun container has spun up, we can check confirm that the stack is communicating with the Internet via the VPN:
+Once the Gluetun container has spun up, I confirmed that the stack is communicating with the Internet via the VPN:

 ```
 # Exec into the container